La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - tai:
   - definitions:
     - 1:
+      - type: modal tag
+      - source: tamsmi
       - definition: With the form/shape of X, similar to Y, in the property/quality of Z, [something] does/is ... (where X is the form, Y is the thing it is similar to, and Z is the property).
       - examples:
         - 1:
           - lojban: Tai le bolci le zdani cu barda
           - translation: With the form of a ball, the house is big. / The house is big and ball-shaped.
+- te'i:
+  - definitions:
+    - 1:
+      - type: modal tag
+      - source: stidi
+      - definition: Suggested/proposed by X, to Y, Z (where X is the suggester, Y is the audience, and Z is the suggestion).
+      - examples:
+        - 1:
+          - lojban: Te'i la .djan. do mi klama le zarci
+          - translation: Suggested by John to you, I go to the store. / John suggests to you that I go to the store.
 - ti'i:
   - definitions:
     - 1:
+      - type: modal tag
+      - source: stidi
       - definition: Suggested to X, Y (where X is the recipient of the suggestion and Y is the suggestion).
       - examples:
         - 1: